 • interim and full-year results announcements;

-• the annual general meetings; and
+• the Annual General Meeting; and

-Regular meetings are held with the Chief Executive Officer, Chief Financial Officer and institutional investors and analysts to ensure that the Company’s strategy, financial and business development activities are communicated effectively.
+Regular meetings are held between the Chief Executive Officer, Chief Financial Officer and institutional investors and analysts to ensure that the Company’s strategy, financial and business development activities are communicated effectively.
 The Chair is also available for discussions with shareholders as and when appropriate.

 The Chief Financial Officer as Company Secretary is the primary contact for shareholders.
 There is a dedicated e-mail address for shareholder questions and comments.

 Board members attend the Annual General Meeting (‘AGM’) and are available to answer questions raised by shareholders.
-After the conclusion of the AGM, the Company provides an opportunity for shareholders to speak or raise questions with the Board on a more informal basis.

 Take into account wider stakeholder and social responsibilities and their implications for long-term success